UPDATE - November 8th, 2022

 - Can enable/disable motion detection on cameras individually or all for the account

-- Devices are "Actuator" so they can be given custom actions to trigger commands in Rules
+- Devices are "Actuators" so they can be given custom actions to trigger commands in Rules

 - Re-authorizes the auth-token every 12 hours based on when you last Saved Preferences

-- Child devices have a number of commands they can also perform such as Arm/Disarm or Enable Motion Detection
+- Child devices have a number of commands they can also perform such as Arm/Disarm (Cameras, Doorbells, MiniCameras, Networks, or Sync Modules) or Enable/Disable Motion Detection (Cameras only, NOT Doorbells or MiniCameras), Floodlights can be turned on/off.

-- Obtain a thumbnail image from a camera
+- Cannot display a thumbnail image from a camera (cannot save images to Hubitat from driver)

-- Obtain any video from a camera (it DOES provide an RTSP link though so you can put that in your own RTSP viewer)
+- Cannot display video in Hubitat (it DOES provide an RTSP link though so you can put that in your own RTSP viewer)

 - Add BlinkAPI.groovy driver to your Drivers Code section on your Hubitat (you can Import using the URLs above) then Save the driver.
-Repeat with the BlinkChild.groovy driver, both drivers are REQUIRED.
+Repeat with the BlinkChild.groovy driver and BlinkChild-Network.groovy driver, all THREE drivers are now REQUIRED.

 - Add a Virtual device and set the Type to be BlinkAPI (user-added drivers are going to be at the bottom of the list), then Save Device.

 - Enter the email and password used for your Blink account into the Account Email and Account Password fields in Preferences then Save Preferences.

 - Select the "Authorize" command with the Reauthorize parameter set to "false".
 Check your email for a PIN sent to you from Blink.

 - Enter the PIN received from Blink into the field for the Verify PIN command then select the "Verify PIN" command.
 NOTE: Step 5 must be done within 40 minutes of receiving the PIN from step 4.
 If it expires, repeat from step 4.